-The mission of the Harvard School of Public Health Prevention Research Center (HPRC) is to work with communities, community agencies, state and local government, and other partners to develop, implement, and evaluate methodologies and interventions to improve nutrition and physical activity and reduce overweight and chronic disease risk among children, youth, and their families and to reduce and eliminate disparities in these outcomes.
+The mission of the Harvard Prevention Research Center (HPRC) on Nutrition and Physical Activity at the Harvard T.H.
+Chan School of Public Health is to work with communities, community agencies, state and local government, and other partners to develop, implement, and evaluate methodologies and interventions to improve nutrition and physical activity and reduce overweight and chronic disease risk among children, youth, and their families, and to reduce and eliminate disparities in these outcomes.

-The HPRC is part of a national network of 37 Prevention Research Centers funded by the Centers for Disease Control and Prevention (CDC).
-Since 1998, the HPRC has participated in drawing national attention to the need for replicable, effective strategies to improve nutrition and physical activity and prevent obesity using a social ecological perspective.
-Together with our community partners, HPRC faculty and staff have launched groundbreaking work in school, community, clinical, and work site settings.
-We disseminate models, materials, and curricula in our partner communities and states, as well as nationally and internationally.
-Our focus populations are children, youth, and working families in Boston, Massachusetts, and Maine.
+Since 1998, the HPRC has participated in drawing national attention to the need for replicable, effective strategies to improve nutrition and physical activity and prevent obesity through the use of a social-ecological perspective.
+Together with our community partners, the HPRC has launched groundbreaking research in a variety of sectors including schools, out of school programs, communities, clinical settings, and the policy arena.
+We disseminate tools and trainings within our partner communities and states, as well as nationally and internationally.